mykldog7/mykldog7.github.io/README.md

 #Features
 -perform training on client side.
 -save the neuralnet (off load JSON object).
+- must force the user to proceed sequentially by unlocking and locking elements that can no longer be interacted with.
+-    ie. the image dimensions can't be messed with after the images are loaded. they get greyed out unless the reset button is clicked.
+- if a network is applied to an image that has the wrong size.. throw nice message.

 -upload an image containing handwritten digits to identify.
 -select an image from the dataset